8 Top English-Speaking Hospitals in Tokyo in 2023

 Address | Reception: 03-3402-3151

 This clinic provides multilingual treatment and medical services for non-life-threatening illnesses and injuries, regardless of whether you have Japanese health insurance or not.
-They also offer international medical transportation between countries and within hospitals in Japan.
+As an overseas travel clinic, they also offer international medical transportation between countries and within hospitals in Japan.

 Address | Reception: 03-3501-1330

-Shimbashi Station.
-JR Yamanote line, Ueno-Tokyo line, Ginza line
+Access: Shimbashi Station.
+JR Yamanote line, Ueno-Tokyo line, Ginza line; Uchisaiwaicho Station, Mita line

 Address | Reception: 03-5413-0080

 Tokyo Saiseikai Central Hospital is JMIP-certified and a short walk from Akabanebashi Station.
-It offers comprehensive medical care for international patients and has an Emergency and Critical Care Center within its premise.
+It offers comprehensive medical care for international patients and has an Emergency and Critical Care Center within its premises.

 The hospital has an international office that supports patients who don't speak Japanese.
 Medical interpreters who can speak English, Spanish, French, Portuguese, and Chinese are also available on-site.